|

 Richard & Sue

-also run Yeguada Iberica, which was the UK’s largest Purebred
+also run Yeguada Iberica, which was the UK’s largest and most successful Purebred

-exceptional quality and working at their riding centre in Spain today).
+quality who is working at their riding centre in Spain today).

 While in the